 And, of course, two days of art and music will work up an appetite, so festival patrons can take advantage of a variety of local food trucks on hand, including In the Bun, D&B Conessions, Smallcakes Huntsville, Handel’s Ice Cream, Wheely’s Cafe, MSUMC Apple Bread, Buffalo Rock, Nothing Bundt Cakes, Rollin Lobstah, What’s Popp’N, Iceworks Shaved Ice, Piper & Leaf, and Suzy’s Pops.

 Artisans at the festival work in a variety of media.
 You may find something that’s perfect for anywhere from your wall to your wrist.
 Offerings include paintings, photography, jewelry, pottery, sculpture and much more.
 The festival’s Facebook page has begun sharing previews of the artists, ranging from traditional Southern folk art to Asian-inspired pieces.

 Which iHeartHsv blogger wrote this?

 David Hitt is a native of Huntsville who enjoys telling the stories of his hometown.
 He works in strategic communications for NASA’s Space Launch System, the rocket that will send astronauts to Mars and prove once again that nobody builds ‘em like the Rocket City.
 David tells Huntsville history stories at the Huntsville Ghost Walk, Constitution Village’s downtown trolley tour, and the Maple Hill Cemetery Stroll.
-He’s the author of two books on space history, “Homesteading Space” and “Bold They Rise” and is the director of the Comic Science Improv comedy troupe.
+He’s the author of two books on space history.
+He wrote “Homesteading Space” and “Bold They Rise.”
+David also is the director of the Comic Science Improv comedy troupe.